Deanna Bowen: Exhibitions

 Bowen first exhibited her work in the 1990s; early group exhibitions include shows at A Space Gallery in Toronto in 1997, and at Forest City Gallery in London, Ontario in 1999.
-Her first solo exhibition, Home, was held in 1994 at Pitt Gallery in Vancouver, BC.
-Her work has also been included in group exhibitions at the Thames Art Gallery (2006), the Nasher Museum of Art at Duke University, Durham, NC (2011), the Canadian Museum of Civilization at Pier 21 in Halifax, NS (2013), the McMaster Museum of Art in Hamilton, ON (2014), the Institute of Contemporary Art at the University of Pennsylvania in Philadelphia, PA (2015), the MacLaren Art Centre (2016), the Art Museum of at the University of Toronto (2016); and the Art Gallery of Windsor, the Kitchener-Waterloo Art Gallery (2017), and the Banff Centre for Arts and Creativity (2017).
+Her first solo exhibition, Home, was held in 1994 at Pitt Gallery in Vancouver, British Columbia.
+Her work has also been included in group exhibitions at the Thames Art Gallery (2006), the Nasher Museum of Art at Duke University, Durham, North Carolina (2011), the Canadian Museum of Civilization at Pier 21 in Halifax, Nova Scotia (2013), the McMaster Museum of Art in Hamilton, Ontario (2014), the Institute of Contemporary Art at the University of Pennsylvania in Philadelphia, Pennsylvania (2015), the MacLaren Art Centre (2016), the Art Museum of at the University of Toronto (2016); and the Art Gallery of Windsor, the Kitchener-Waterloo Art Gallery (2017), and the Banff Centre for Arts and Creativity (2017).

 Major solo exhibitions include The Paul Good Papers, a 2012 solo exhibition/residency at Gallery 44 in Toronto, Ontario, in partnership with the Images Festival, Invisible Empires at the Art Gallery of York University in 2013, On Trial The Long Doorway at Mercer Union (2017), and God of Gods: A Canadian Play (2019) at the Justina M. Barnicke Gallery at Hart House in Toronto.
 Her films have screened at Kassel Documentary Film & Video Festival (2011) and Oberhausen Film Festival (2012).
 Black Drones in the Hive solo touring exhibition (2023).